HC Wainwright Reiterates “$21.00” Price Target for Sol Gel Technologies (SLGL)

-HC Wainwright set a $21.00 price objective on Sol Gel Technologies (NASDAQ:SLGL) in a research note published on Thursday morning.
-The brokerage currently has a buy rating on the stock.
+Sol Gel Technologies (NASDAQ:SLGL) has been given a $21.00 price target by analysts at HC Wainwright in a research note issued on Thursday.
+The brokerage presently has a “buy” rating on the stock.
+HC Wainwright’s price target would indicate a potential upside of 236.54% from the company’s previous close.

-SLGL has been the topic of several other reports.
-Zacks Investment Research raised Sol Gel Technologies from a sell rating to a hold rating in a research note on Wednesday, July 18th.
-ValuEngine raised Sol Gel Technologies from a sell rating to a hold rating in a research note on Wednesday, May 2nd.
-Two analysts have rated the stock with a hold rating and four have issued a buy rating to the company.
-The stock has a consensus rating of Buy and an average price target of $19.00.
+A number of other equities analysts have also recently weighed in on SLGL.
+ValuEngine raised shares of Sol Gel Technologies from a “sell” rating to a “hold” rating in a research report on Wednesday, May 2nd.
+Zacks Investment Research cut shares of Sol Gel Technologies from a “hold” rating to a “sell” rating in a research report on Saturday, May 19th.
+Two investment analysts have rated the stock with a hold rating and four have assigned a buy rating to the company.
+Sol Gel Technologies presently has a consensus rating of “Buy” and an average price target of $19.00.

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
-Delek Group Ltd. lifted its stake in shares of Sol Gel Technologies by 22.3% in the 2nd quarter.
-Delek Group Ltd. now owns 1,269,816 shares of the company’s stock valued at $9,803,000 after purchasing an additional 231,786 shares in the last quarter.
-Nexthera Capital LP acquired a new position in shares of Sol Gel Technologies in the 1st quarter valued at about $5,334,000.
-Point72 Asset Management L.P. acquired a new position in shares of Sol Gel Technologies in the 1st quarter valued at about $103,000.
-Guggenheim Capital LLC acquired a new position in Sol Gel Technologies during the 1st quarter worth approximately $1,073,000.
-Finally, DAFNA Capital Management LLC acquired a new position in Sol Gel Technologies during the 1st quarter worth approximately $361,000.
-22.32% of the stock is currently owned by institutional investors and hedge funds.
+A number of institutional investors have recently added to or reduced their stakes in the business.
+Delek Group Ltd. lifted its holdings in Sol Gel Technologies by 22.3% during the 2nd quarter.
+Delek Group Ltd. now owns 1,269,816 shares of the company’s stock worth $9,803,000 after buying an additional 231,786 shares in the last quarter.
+Nexthera Capital LP acquired a new stake in Sol Gel Technologies during the 1st quarter worth approximately $5,334,000.
+Guggenheim Capital LLC acquired a new stake in Sol Gel Technologies during the 1st quarter worth approximately $1,073,000.
+DAFNA Capital Management LLC acquired a new stake in Sol Gel Technologies during the 1st quarter worth approximately $361,000.
+Finally, Alpine Global Management LLC acquired a new stake in Sol Gel Technologies during the 2nd quarter worth approximately $118,000.
+Institutional investors own 22.32% of the company’s stock.

 Sol Gel Technologies Company Profile